elmpoint-org/epc-next/README.md

 1.  **Download required software.** To run the software, you'll need
     - [Node.js](https://nodejs.org/) - The most recent LTS version will probably work.
     - [PNPM](https://pnpm.io) - This is the package manager that manages project dependencies.
 It is usually easiest to install with [corepack](https://pnpm.io/installation#using-corepack).
     - [SST Ion](https://sst.dev/docs/reference/cli/) - This software is used to manage the server processing for the website.
+Pending a migration to the new version, please install using the bash script.
+Reference the [deployment script](https://github.com/elmpoint-org/epc-next/blob/main/.github/workflows/deploy_client.yml#L33) for the correct version.
     - (recommended) [Visual Studio Code](https://code.visualstudio.com/) - VSCode settings and extensions come with the project to get you running fastest.
 1.  **Add AWS Credentials.** In order to run build tests, SST uses an AWS account to manage a few assets in development.
 You'll need an AWS Account for this, but no created assets will surpass the standard AWS free tier.